Aidar5/nattoeng/docs/source/book/21_jinja2/3_whitespace_control.rst

      neighbor 10.0.0.3 remote-as 100
      neighbor 10.0.0.3 update-source lo100

-Plus after percent sign disables lstrip_blocks for the block, in this case, only in the beginning.
+Plus sign after percent sign disables lstrip_blocks for the block, in this case, only in the beginning.

 If done this way (plus is added in the end block expression):